We share the overarching mission of ASME, which is Advancing Scholarship in Medical Education.

 - Supporting the award of grants and scholarships through active roles in review and feedback

 Enhance the profile of medical education research through

 - Providing opportunities for dissemination of the outcomes of research

 - Raising the profile of medical education research by actively promoting the work of ASME regionally, nationally and internationally

 Originally an interest group, the ERC is now one of two committees of the ASME board (the other being the EDC).
 Our work is explicitly focussed on turning ASME’s mission (Advancing Scholarship in Medical Education) into a reality.

 There are a number of established ways in which we seek to do this.
 The most prominent is perhaps the annual Researching Medical Education conference which has a distinct (and we believe unique) focus on methodological issues.
 Combining keynote presentations from leading ‘thinkers’ in medical education research with highly practical workshops.
 These are organised into strands to appeal to those new to medical education research and those with greater levels of experience.
 The ERC also makes a positive contribution to the ASME ASM.
 This has included offering pre-conference workshops with a focus on supporting ‘budding’ or early career researchers, hosting seminars focussed on research methodologies and what is often our highlight event – the presentation of shortlisted papers for our research paper award.
-One of our committee leads the Research Methodology SIG, broadening our connections with the wider ASME membership.

 Other aspects of our work are perhaps more ‘behind scenes’ where we offer support to our career groups and SIGs and where we review applications for grants, awards, scholarships and conference presentations.